 What the heck is a Prindle?

-As a side note, my kids and their friends refer to the gear selector as the “Prindle” in the car.
+My kids and their friends refer to the gear selector as the “Prindle” in the car.
 It took me forever to understand what they were talking about.
 Apparently, the younger generation calls it this because they don’t understand the concept of “selecting gears” as you would with a manual transmission.

 Modern cars are by and large more efficient than older models.
 A lot of that efficiency comes from the transmission’s programming.
 The onboard computer prioritizes efficiency, so it works to get into the higher gears faster, where the car is less fuel-thirsty.
 That saves fuel, cutting down on emissions.